tsatria03/CookyCraze/docks/readme.txt

 Buy scratch tickets using your money.
 Tickets are sold in tiers, with higher tiers costing more but offering larger prizes and better odds at the top end.
 Each tier draws from its own prize pool defined in lottery.table, with prizes weighted so smaller wins are more common.
 By default, locked ticket tiers are shown with their required rank displayed.
 You can hide them entirely by disabling the show locked items option in the game settings.

 Combos.
 Unlocked at rank 70.
+Advanced.
+Demands consistent timing, significant progression in manual upgrades, and understanding of multiplier stacking to use effectively.
 Build a combo by pressing the bake button multiple times in quick succession.
 The combo does not activate immediately — you must reach a minimum number of consecutive presses within the time window before it kicks in.
 Once activated, a sound plays and a message announces that the combo has started.
 From that point, each press within the window increments your combo count and applies a multiplier to your manual cookie output.
 Reaching a combo tier plays a sound and announces the new multiplier.
 Missing the window at any point breaks your combo, plays a break sound, and resets everything back to zero.

 The combo multiplier applies to both your base manual cookies and your manual slots, so higher slot counts make each combo tier even more rewarding.